material-components/material-components-ios/components/TextFields/README.md

 - - -

+#### Full Width Text Input Controller

+Similar to the default text input controller but optimized for full width forms like emails.

 ## Usage

-A text field or text view can be added to a view hierarchy the same way UITextField and UITextView are but to achieve the animations and presentations defined by the guidelines (floating placeholders, character counts), an MDCTextInputController must be initialized to manage the text field.
+A text field that conforms to MDCTextInput can be added to a view hierarchy the same way UITextField and UIView are.
+But to achieve the animations and presentations defined by the guidelines (floating placeholders, character counts), a controller that conforms to protocol MDCTextInputController must be initialized to manage the text field.

 **NOTE:** Expect to interact with _both the text field_ (for the traditional API) _and the controller_ (for changes affecting the presentation and state).